On the $v$-adic values of G-functions II: Period matrices of CM elliptic curves

 \subsection{Canonical Crystalline bases}

-For the remainder of this section we let $E/K$ be a CM elliptic curve over a number field $K$ and let $v\in \Sigma_{K}$ be a place of $K$.
-Up to replacing $K$ by a finite extension we may and do assume here, without loss of generality for out purposes, that $E$ has everywhere good reduction, see \cite{serretate}.
-Again without loss of generality we assume that $F:=\End_{\bar{\Q}}^{0}(E)=\End_{K}^{0}(E)$ where $[F:\Q]=2$ is the CM field of endomorphisms of $E$ and for simplicity that $F\subset K$.
-We note here that the assumption that $\End^{0}_K(E)=\End^0_{\bar{\Q}}(E)$ is equivalent to the assumption that $F\subset K$, see for example the Remark at the beginning of $\S 10$ in \cite{langellfuns}.
+For the remainder of this section we let $E/K$ be a CM elliptic curve defined over a number field $K$ and let $v\in \Sigma_{K}$ be a place of $K$.
+We will work throughout under the further assumptions\footnote{These can be achieved upon base changing $E$ by a finite extension $L/K$.
+The ``everywhere good reduction'' condition follows from \cite{serretate}.
+We also note here that the assumption that $\End^{0}_K(E)=\End^0_{\bar{\Q}}(E)$ is equivalent to the assumption that $F\subset K$, see for example the Remark at the beginning of $\S 10$ in \cite{langellfuns}.}that $E$ has everywhere good reduction, that $F:=\End_{\bar{\Q}}^{0}(E)=\End_{K}^{0}(E)$, where $[F:\Q]=2$ is the CM field of endomorphisms of $E$, and that $F\subset K$.

 As per usual notational conventions in $p$-adic Hodge theory we let $K_{v,0}:=W(k_v)[\frac{1}{p}]$, where $k_v$ is the residue field of $K$ at $v$ and $p$ stands for its characteristic.
 We also denote by $q:=p^f$ the cardinality of $k_v$.
 From now on, we will also write